What is a CIS contractor (subcontractor)?

 Can I amend my CIS claim?

-If amending your claim by post, mark it ‘revised claim’ and give the full amount being claimed; remember to refer to your original claim in the revised claim and send it to:
+If you realise that you haven’t included the full amount, you can make an amended claim, either online or by post.
+If amending your claim by post, mark it ‘revised claim’ and provide the full amount being claimed; remember to refer to your original claim in the revised claim and send it to PT Operations, HM Revenue and Customs, BX9 1BX.

 What happens if CIS deductions are not made?

-The term ‘construction’ covers a wide array of services, including building, decorating, repairs, and demolition.
-Although the CIS covers all B2B payments for completed construction works, payments made by private householders to contractors or subcontractors are not covered under the CIS.
+The term ‘construction’ covers an array of services (site preparation, demolition, building, decorating, repairs, etc.).
+Although all B2B payments for completed construction work are covered by the construction industry scheme CIS, payments by private householders are not.

-Note that failing to check a subcontractor’s CIS status once or repeating the oversight over the years could lead to penalties that can amount to tens of thousands of pounds for continual abuse of the system.
+Note that failure to check a subcontractor’s CIS status once or repeating the oversight over the years could lead to penalties amounting to tens of thousands of pounds for repeated abuse of the system.

 Conclusion

-Due to the complexity of CIS administration, growing numbers of CIS contractors and subcontractors are hiring online accountants like Cloudco.
+Due to the complexity of CIS administration, growing numbers of sole traders, partnerships, and limited company CIS contractors and subcontractors are hiring online accountants like Cloudco.

-It’s quite possible to manage CIS yourself, of course, but using the services of experts in contractor and CIS contractor accounting, along with the benefits of using Xero online accounting software, means that you need never worry about non-compliance or about filing your CIS tax return correctly, to the letter and on time.
+While managing the CIS yourself is possible, using the services of experts in contractor and CIS contractor accounting, along with the advantages of using Xero online accounting software to make the claim online, ensures that you never have to worry about non-compliance or about filing your CIS tax return correctly and on time.

-You can be 100% reassured that every deduction you may qualify for will be properly documented and submitted with your tax return or payroll system for the CIS and that every part of the documentation process will be done accurately and filed before the deadline.
-You will always avoid any penalties, including for late filing, and you can rest assured that you will receive every allowance and tax-related benefit you are due.
+We provide 100% reassurance that every deduction you may qualify for will be properly documented and submitted with your tax return or payroll system for the CIS; you’ll receive every allowance and tax-related benefit you are due; you’ll never fall foul of penalties for inaccuracies or late filing; and every part of the documentation process will be done accurately and filed before the deadline.